- OPEN: Double Elimination, then Single Elimination for final 16 players. Alternate Breaks and Neutral Rackers. Race to 10. Finals: Race to 13

 The “all ball fouls” rule applies.

-- Dark shoes or dark-colored tennis or walking-type shoes; no white or light colored soles; no sandals, slippers or open-toed shoes.
+Dark shoes or dark-colored tennis or walking-type shoes; no sandals, slippers or open-toed shoes.

-Note: Any dress code exception to the above requires a medical doctor’s note and must be approved by the Tournament Director prior to the Tournament.
+Note: Any dress code exception to the above must be approved by the Tournament Administration prior to the Tournament.

 Each player may take one 5-minute time-out period per match.
 The Referee must be notified when a time-out is being taken.
 A time-out may only be taken during your inning or if you are breaking.
 Smoking and the use of E-cigarettes is prohibited during any time-out.

 Referees will monitor the pace of play on all tables.

 Referees will issue a speed-up warning after 1 hour if the pace is not satisfactory.
 Approximately 10 games should be completed after 1 hour.
 If the pace remains unsatisfactory, the Referee may implement a 30-second shot clock, with one extension per player per game.